Proven Pathways | Discover the Evidence-Based Approaches Driving Lasting Eating Disorder Recovery

 Progress Tracking: Measurable Growth

-With tools like Mind Data, participants track their emotional and behavioral patterns over time.
+With tools like Mind Data, participants track their emotional and behavioural patterns over time.
 This quantitative feedback provides actionable insights, allowing participants and therapists to adapt care plans for optimal results.

 Journaling: A Journey of Self-Reflection